LABORA-INF-UFG/Proto6G-Install/README.md

 ## Proto6G components installation
 The installation steps for each of the 3 components are described below.
+All processes must be run with root permissions (SUDO SU).

 #### 1º 5GC (Free5gc)
 Access via terminal the machine where the 5GC will be executed.